bcm-uga/Loter/python-package/README.md

 pip install loter
 ```

 > :warning: Precompiled package is only available for Linux 64bits system.
 On other systems (Linux 32bits, MacOS, Windows), the package will need to be compiled at installation.
-You must prepare your system by installing all requirements (c.f. [previous section](#requirements)) including OpenMP (mandatory for installation with `pip`).
+You must prepare your system by installing all requirements (c.f. [previous section](#requirements)) including OpenMP (mandatory for installation with `pip`, see [below](#from-sources) if you do not have OpenMP).

 #### From precompiled package (only for Linux 64bits)